 Photo Credit: "Thrill of the Chase By Carl Case," Chase Photography

-Running the last four miles of that marathon was pure joy.
-I was running on all cylinders—physically, emotionally, mentally, and spiritually.
-I was living my dream, not the script or vision of others.
+Running the last four miles of the marathon was an incredible experience where I felt in harmony with my body, mind, and soul.
+I was living my dream, not the dream of others.

-Why do actors, entertainers, and super athletes make the most money in our society?
-How come this group commands our attention and adoration more than any other group?
-How come we value these people above almost every other profession?
-What can we learn from our fascination with acting, super athletes, and the entertainment industry?
+Why do actors, entertainers, and top athletes earn the highest salaries in our society?
+Why do they command our attention and admiration more than any other group?
+Why do we value these professions so highly?
+What can we learn from our fascination with the entertainment industry, acting, and top athletes?"

 Write Your Script